ExpediaGroup/beeju/README.md

     </dependency>
 ```

-To any test classes using the BeeJU rules, add the class annotation `@EnableRuleMigrationSupport`.
+For any test classes using the BeeJU rules, add the class annotation `@EnableRuleMigrationSupport`.
 No further changes are needed to move your JUnit4 tests to JUnit5.

 # Credits